LW83/sorting_hat/README.md

 ### House Determination

   - Once all questions have been answered the statistics module imported is used to calculate the mode of the answer list.
-  - Each answer is a question corresponds to a House so the mode maps to which House the user should be placed.
+  - Each answer to a question corresponds to a House so the mode maps to which House the user should be placed.
   - The console then clears to display the initial logo of the House determined for the user in the House colors.
   - Again, ASCII Generator and Colorama have been used to create these colored logos.